Today we are looking at Bungalows and why we love these squat little homes so much.

 In British history, most homes built over the past few hundred years, had more than one floor.

 After all, land here in the UK at least, has always been expensive, as we are a small island, but what about bungalows in the USA, Australia or South Africa?

 Those nations aren’t exactly short of space to build homes, so if bungalows are not just for granny and grandpa, why do we bother building them in the first place?

 Five things you never knew about these little houses

-OK, we will now look at 5 things about bungalows that caught our eye.
+Let’s take a closer look at 5 fascinating things about bungalows which really caught our eye.

 Bungalow fact 1: They are NOT British!

-Bungalow comes from the Gujarati word for a house in the Bengal style, which was typically single storey, but with a large verandah, presumably for shade from the fierce sun?
+Bungalow comes from the Gujarati word for a house in the Bengal style, which was typically single storey, but with a large veranda, presumably for shade from the fierce sun?